oracle/adaptivemm/README.md

 # adaptivemm
-## A userspace daemon for proactive free memory management
+## A userspace daemon for proactive memory management

 ## Overview
+adaptivemm offers montioring and tuning of various aspects of system memory. adaptivemm consists of modules that each offer a different set of functionality.

-adaptivemm monitors current state of free pages overall and free pages of each order.
+Free memory management module in adaptivemm monitors current state of free pages overall and free pages of each order.
 Based upon current rate of free pages consumption and memory fragmentation, it predicts if system is likely to run out of memory or if memory will become severely fragmented in near future.
 If so, it adjusts watermarks to force memory reclamation if system is about to run out of memory.
 If memory is predicted to become severely fragmented, it triggers compaction in the kernel.
 The goal is to avert memory shortage and/or fragmentation by taking proactive measures.
 To arrive at this prediction, adaptivemm samples free pages of each order on each node periodically and fits a straight line using method of least squares to these sample points.
 It also computes current reclamation rate by monitoring `/proc/vmstat`.
 The equation derived for best fit line is used to compute when free memory exhaustion will occur taking into account current reclamation rate.
 If this exhaustion is imminent in near future, watermarks are adjusted to initiate reclamation.

+Negative dentry management module monitors and adjusts the the negative dentry limit on the system.
+Negative dentry limit is interpreted by kernel as a fraction of total system memory.
+When a large number of hugepages are allocated on the system, a cap as a fraction of total system memory can be too high and can result in out-of-memory condition since hugepages are not swappable. adaptivemm can make sure that negative dentry cap is always set to accomplish what end user intends the cap to be as a fraction irrespective of number of hugepages allocated on the system.

+Memory leak detection module looks for abnormal changes to free memory.
+It uses data reported in /proc/meminfo to determine how much memory is in use and based upon that number, does the amount of free memory look reasonable.

 ## How it works

-adaptivemm samples `/proc/buddyinfo` to monitor the total available free memory and the fraction thereof that, whilst notionally free, requires compaction before it can be used.
+adaptivemm free memory management module samples `/proc/buddyinfo` to monitor the total available free memory and the fraction thereof that, whilst notionally free, requires compaction before it can be used.
 At any given moment, the difference between these two quantities is the amount of memory that is free for immediate use: once this is exhausted, subsequent allocations will stall whilst a portion of the fragmented memory is compacted.
 The program calculates trends for both the total and fragmented free memory and, by extrapolation, determines whether exhaustion is imminent.
 At the last possible moment, i.e. only once it is absolutely necessary, the program initiates compaction with a view to recovering the fragmented memory before it is required by subsequent allocations.
 It initiates compaction by writing 1 to `/sys/devices/system/node/node%d/compact`.
 If number of free pages is expected to be exhausted, it looks at the number of inactive pages in cache buffer to determine if changing watermarks can result in meaningful number of pages reclaimed.
 It adjusts watermark by changing watermark scale factor in `/proc/sys/vm/watermark_scale_factor`.